cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ## Update your script

-With the new elements in place, you can update your `experiment-local.ts` script.
+With the new elements in place, update your `experiment-local.ts` script.
 Change `rpc`:

 ```typescript [https://github.com/b9lab/cosmjs-sandbox/blob/8466986/experiment-local.ts#L6]
 const rpc = "http://127.0.0.1:26657"